mcthomas/Processing-Sketches/README.md

 # Processing-Sketches

-Basic abstract and typographic compositions created with the Processing language.
+Basic abstract and typographic static compositions that I created with the Processing language.

 ## TYPE